Ksplover2343/KeywordKick-Brainrot-remover/README.md

 Configuration:
 The configuration can be found at plugins/keywordkick/config.yml

-Bypass Permission:
+Permissions:
 Any player with the keywordkick.bypass permission cam bypass being kicked from the proxy completely!
+Additionally, if a player has the keywordkick.reload permission, they can reload the configuration.